Belle Epoque Hotel Victoria in Kandersteg: A Classic Swiss Stay for Oeschinensee Hiking

 Once you get to Kandersteg, getting out of the station can be a bit confusing, especially with luggage.

-You can either stay at street level or go down, but Google Maps doesn’t clearly tell you which way to go.
+You can either stay at street level or go down, but Google Maps doesn’t clearly show which way to go.

 We followed the crowd and hoped for the best… and ended up taking the longer route.